Gab0/straintables/README.md

 ### Fetch genomes and annotation files

-This step will define the organism under analysis, so it's adivised run this at one directory, having one dir for each organism.
+This step will define the organism under analysis, so it's adivised run this inside a new directory, having one dir for each organism.

 The following commands download each genome matching the query organism from NCBI, along with one annotation file for one specified strain.
 It will create and populate the folders `genomes` and `annotations`.